Palash90/iron_learn/README.md

 A pure Rust Machine Learning Library

 ## Status
-Version 0.2.0 released with limited Matrix Manipulation abilities.
+Version 0.3.0 released with limited Matrix Manipulation abilities like addition, subtraction, multiplication, scaling and transpose.
+Also, it adds on a new Gradient Descent function.
 Under active development for further implementation support.

 ## Overview
 This library is designed to facilitate machine learning tasks with a focus on linear algebra operations.
 Currently, the library supports matrix addition, subtraction, multiplication, transpose and scaling by a scalar providing a robust foundation for building more complex machine learning algorithms.